Psykotikism/Mutant_Tanks/README.md

 **Oliver** - For helping me test the Reward system, Combination feature, and overall support.

 **SourceMod Team** - For the blind, drug, and ice source codes, and for miscellaneous reasons.

-# Contact Me
-If you wish to contact me for any questions, concerns, suggestions, or criticism, I can be found here:
-- [AlliedModders Forum](https://forums.alliedmods.net/member.php?u=181166) (Use this for just reporting bugs/issues or giving suggestions/ideas.)
-- [Steam](https://steamcommunity.com/profiles/76561198056665335) (Use this for getting to know me or wanting to be friends with me.)
-- Psyk0tik#6898 on Discord (Use this for pitching in new/better code.)

 # 3rd-Party Revisions Notice
 If you would like to share your own revisions of this plugin, please rename the files so that there is no confusion for users.